-International humanitarian law (IHL) is a set of rules that seeks to limit the effects of armed conflict on civilians.
-It spells out the responsibilities of states and non-state parties during armed conflict.
-This law defines basic issues, such as the right to receive humanitarian assistance, protection of civilians, including medical and humanitarian workers, and the protection rights of refugees, prisoners, the wounded and sick.
+International Humanitarian Law (IHL) is a set of rules that seek to limit the effects of armed conflict.
+It lays out the responsibilities of states and non-state armed groups during an armed conflict.
+This set of rules defines, among others, the rapid and unimpeded passage of humanitarian relief in armed conflict, the freedom of movement of humanitarian relief personnel, the protection of civilians (including medical and humanitarian workers), and the protection of refugees, prisoners, the wounded and sick.

-IHL is applicable to humanitarian assistance and protection of civilians and is based on the 1949 Fourth Geneva Convention relative to the Protection of Civilians in Time of War and the 1977 and 2005 Additional Protocols.
-In addition to treaty law, some obligations have also developed into customary international law, i.e. are based on state practice accepted as law.
-These include rules on the rapid and unimpeded passage of humanitarian relief and the freedom of movement of humanitarian relief personnel.
+IHL is based on the 1949 Fourth Geneva Convention relative to the Protection of Civilians in Time of War and the 1977 and 2005 additional protocols.
+The principles that guide and safeguard humanitarian action in armed conflicts also have their basis in IHL.
+These include rules on the rapid and unimpeded passage of humanitarian relief for civilians in need, which is impartial in character and conducted without any adverse distinction, and the freedom of movement of humanitarian relief personnel.

 While many of the provisions of IHL are now accepted as international customary law (i.e. are considered general practice, accepted as law and exist independent of treaty law), IHL is increasingly violated by warring parties.
 Violations of IHL continue to be one of the most critical challenges for the protection of civilians and the protection of humanitarian and medical workers.
 Buildings belonging to relief organisations are attacked, vehicles and convoys hijacked, and personnel murdered or kidnapped.
 Violence against these workers affects civilians and prevents millions of people from receiving life-saving assistance.